 Methods of Payment:

 Surf or Sound Realty accepts personal checks, cashier's checks, certified checks, money orders, debit cards and credit cards (VISA, MasterCard and Discover).
-A $75+tax convenience fee is charged for credit card payments.
+A convenience fee will be applied to all credit card and debit card payments.

 If you are making a reservation less than 30 days in advance, we require payment within 24 hours of making the reservation.
 Payment methods for reservations made less than 30 days in advance are restricted to credit and debit cards.
 We cannot accept personal checks within 30 days of your arrival date.